Unleash/unleash-edge/README.md

   E-->|Fetch toggles| F((Unleash))
 ```

 This means that, in order to start up, Edge mode needs to know where the upstream node is.
-This is done by passing the `--unleash-url` command line argument or setting the `UNLEASH_URL` environment variable.
+This is done by passing the `--upstream-url` command line argument or setting the `UPSTREAM_URL` environment variable.

 By default, Edge mode uses in-memory to store the features it fetches from the upstream node.
 However, you may want to use a more persistent storage solution.
 Edge supports Redis as well, and you can configure it by passing in the `--redis-url` command line argument or setting the `REDIS_URL` environment variable.